googlesamples/mlkit/ios/showcase/translate-showcase/README.md

-# ML Kit Translate Demo with Material Design
+# ML Kit Translate Showcase App with Material Design

-This app demonstrates how to build an end-to-end user experience with [Google ML Kit APIs](https://developers.google.com/ml-kit) and following the new [Material for ML design guidelines](https://material.io/collections/machine-learning/).
+This app demonstrates how to build an end-to-end user experience with [Google ML Kit APIs](https://developers.google.com/ml-kit/guides) and following the new [Material for ML design guidelines](https://material.io/collections/machine-learning/).

-The goal is to make it as easy as possible to integrate ML Kit into your app with an experience that has been user tested:
+The goal of this app is to showcase an ideal ML Kit driven end to end solution for various ML Kit Natural Language Processing APIs and use cases.
+The following use cases are covered:

-* Real-time translate using the on-device Text Recognition, Language ID, Translate APIs - an end-to-end solution from text recognition to translate in live camera.
+* Real-time translation using on-device Text Recognition, Language ID, Translate APIs - An end-to-end solution from text recognition to translate via the live camera.

 ![live_translate](./translate.gif)

-## Steps to run the app
+## How to setup this app

 1. Clone this repo locally
   ```